Convergence Error Analysis of Reflected Gradient Langevin Dynamics for Globally Optimizing Non-Convex Constrained

-As with the first derivative, it is possible to show (see~\cite{cerrai1998some}) that $Z_t^{h,k}(x)$ is the second-order derivative in probability of $X_t^x$ with respect to $x$ along the directions $h$ and $k$.
-Finally, let $V_t^{l,m,n}(x)$ be the solution of the following equation:
+In a similar manner to the first derivative, it is known (for instance, \cite{cerrai1998some}) that $Z_t^{h,k}$ is the second derivative (in probability) of $X^x(t)$ with respect to $x$ along the directions $h$ and $k$.
+Finally, let $\{V_t^{l,m,n}:\,t\ge 0\}$ denote the solution to

 where $\mathcal{S}_3$ denotes the set of all permutations of three elements.
-As with the first two derivatives, $V_t^{l,m,n}(x)$ is the third-order derivative in probability of $X_t^x$ with respect to $x$ along the directions $l$, $m$ and $n$.
+Just as for the first and second derivatives, $V_t^{l,m,n}(x)$ is the third derivative (in probability) of $X^x(t)$ with respect to $x$ along the directions $l$, $m$ and $n$.